aws-observability/observability-best-practices/docs/en/guides/databases.md

 * Use Amazon Managed Grafana to create alerts based on specific metrics, so you can be notified when performance issues arise.

 ![image.png](../images/amg-rds-aurora.png)

+###  AWS CloudTrail Logs

+CloudTrail provides a record of actions taken by a user, role, or an AWS service in Amazon RDS.
+CloudTrail captures all API calls for Amazon RDS as events, including calls from the console and from code calls to Amazon RDS API operations.
+Using the information collected by CloudTrail, you can determine the request that was made to Amazon RDS, the IP address from which the request was made, who made the request, when it was made, and additional details.
+For more information, see Monitoring Amazon RDS API calls in AWS CloudTrail.

 ## Reference material / Call to action